 Our global team of knowledgeable data collectors is committed to providing timely, high quality data, and each trading day subjects market data inputs to rigorous edit checks.
 In addition, we regularly evaluate and test our Fair Value Information Services models in order to fine tune and refine their statistical performance.

 Fair Value Information Services leverage our global financial databases, which are among the largest in the world.
-This service covers approximately 22,000 equity securities traded globally, and new issues can be added daily based on customer input files.
+This service covers over 37,000 equity securities traded globally, and new issues can be added daily based on customer input files.
 The model uses the last 12 months’ trading days of data, when available, and a minimum of 60 trading days of data for each equity security covered in the services.

 Coverage for equity index futures and equity options is by request only and is dependent on the input provided.